rohit3682/farecalculator/README.md

 * Goto the folder farecalculator
 * Clean the code build with `./gradlew clean`
 * Build the code build with `./gradlew build`
-* Run the test cases with `./gradlew test`
+* Run the test cases with `./gradlew test`.
+If any of the test fail, detail report is available at `build/reports/tests/test/index.html`
 * Run the application `./gradlew bootRun`

 ### Input Files
-The application takes 2 files as inputs
+The application takes 2 files as inputs from the location - `src/main/resources`
-* taps.csv - list of taps details
+* taps.csv - list of taps details.
 * fares - a matrix of fare data for every stop to every other stop.
 See below for more details.

 ### Route Fares